gauravgrover95/portfolio/_posts/2018-08-13-Google-Summer-of-Code-2018-Final-Evaluation.md

 #### Fix zoom for large networks

 The library imposes a max-size limitation on the nodes to utilize maximum space available in the view.
 On zooming, the area under the mouse pointer must remain in focus for intuitive user experience.
-We proposed that the node under mouse pointer should also stay in focus when zoomed.
+We proposed that the node under the mouse pointer should also stay in focus when zoomed.

 But we observed that due to the max-size limitation on the node, it was getting panned away.
 The issue mentioned in detail in this [Github issue](https://github.com/HelikarLab/ccNetViz/issues/7).